parthasm/Useful-Algorithms/README.md

 These algorithms are listed below in alphabetical order:

-## Djikstra -
+## Single Source Shortest Path -
-It is a graph search algorithm that solves the single-source shortest path problem for a graph with non-negative edge path costs.
+This problem can be solved by several graph search algorithms - most notable among them - Djikstra and Bellman-Ford, which are implemented.

 ## Graph Search -
 Depth-first-search and breadth-first-search.